raksonibs/rbook/ch2.md

 You can built mobile native applications with in, either in React Native or ReApp, you can implement functional like frameworks like Redux, and you can build a responsive web application in a few hours.
 It is this versatility, with similar core concepts running through all of them, that makes React fairly easy to be understood.React was engineered to be easily understood by even the most beginning developer.
 And that especially means you.

 This ease of development is why likely React is so popular.
 Despite some new ideas and terms that that haven’t been popular in the Javascript community, React opens up a new way to develop.
 These words and concepts are for example isomorphism, flux, redux, and jsx.
 But before we explain these terms, let’s look at the history of React a little bit more.

-A Not So Long History
+Background  - A Not So Long History

 Javascript itself has gone through immense changes.
 From the ES7 protocols to being coded by Brendan Eich’s in ten days, it now powers the web.